pedrole/my-store/README.md

 ng serve
 ```

+Navigate to `http://localhost:4200`.
+The app will automatically reload if you change any of the source files.

 ### 🖥️ Backend Setup
 Clone and follow instructions here:
 👉 https://github.com/pedrole/storefront-backend

 Make sure the backend is running at http://localhost:3000.

-### 🔐 Authentication
+### 🔐 Authentication Flow
- - Login to receive a JWT stored in localStorage
--  Authenticated users can:

-   - Add products to cart
+1. **Login**: Use email + password (industry standard)
+2. **Registration**: Create new accounts with firstname, lastname, email, password
+3. **Demo Access**: One-click demo credentials for testing
+4. **JWT Tokens**: Secure authentication with automatic token management
+5. **Route Protection**: Cart and checkout require authentication

+### 🛒 Shopping Flow

+1. Browse products (no login required)
+2. Login or register to add items to cart
-   - View cart contents
+3. View and modify cart contents

-   - Checkout and complete their order

-- Routes like /cart and /order-confirmation are protected
+4. Complete checkout form
+5. Receive order confirmation

 ### Scripts